Lužani (people)

 The Lužani (Лужани) were a medieval people in Zeta who inhabited the county of Luška župa, located in the Zeta valley, north to present-day Podgorica.
-Originating from of a mixture of Slavic and pre-Slavic population, the Lužani were likely gradually assimilated by local tribes, mainly the Bjelopavlići and the Pješivci, following the Ottoman conquest of the area in the late 15th century.
+Originating from a mixture of Slavic and pre-Slavic populations, the Lužani were likely gradually assimilated by local tribes, mainly the Bjelopavlići and the Pješivci, following the Ottoman conquest of the area in the late 15th century.

 Geography

-The county of Luška župa, inhabited by the Lužani, covered the area of the Zeta river valley, north of present-day Podgorica, including the territories of the later tribes of the Bjelopavlići, the Pješivci and parts of the Piperi.
+The county of Luška župa, inhabited by the Lužani, covered the area of the Zeta River valley, north of present-day Podgorica, including the territories of the later tribes of the Bjelopavlići, the Pješivci and parts of the Piperi.
 The name of the Lužani has been retained in several localities in the region, in particular the villages of Lužani and Lužnica, north of Podgorica.

 Origins

 The name Lužani comes from Slavic lug (forest) and as such, Lužani means people of the forest.

-On the basis of Petar Šobajić's work, most scholars consider that the Lužani were only partly Slavic and resulted from the mixing of Slavic newcomers with pre-Slavic romanized populations, mostly the Španje.
+Based on Petar Šobajić's work, most scholars consider that the Lužani were only partly Slavic and resulted from the mixing of Slavic newcomers with pre-Slavic romanized populations, mostly the Španje.

 However, Bogumil Hrabak suggests that they were immigrants of Albanian origin, like several other tribes from the area.